mghlcs/learning-locker-s2i/README.md

 Visit the example config maps in the config/maps directory and convert them to `.yaml` files with the correct values for your environment.

-Log in to your cluster with the `oc` client, create your project and from the root directory:
+Log in to your cluster with the `oc` client, create your project and from the repo's root directory:

 1. Create the configuration for the app and mongodb: